Using AWS Lambda to automatically generate thumbnail images triggered by S3 image upload

 ① Prepare an S3 bucket to upload images to

-First, we need to prepare a container before we can get started, so let's quickly create a bucket in S3.
+First, we need to prepare a container, so let's quickly create a bucket in S3.

-I tried delivering a static site with AWS S3
+I tried delivering a static site using AWS S3

 ②Writing the lambda function

-We will write the code to "automatically generate thumbnail images" and register it with lambda.
+We'll write the code to "automatically generate thumbnail images" and register it with Lambda.

 The code can be written in Python or Node.js, but

-First, click the button that says "Create a Lambda Function," and you should see the following screen.
+First, click the button to create a Lambda function, and you should see a screen like the one below.

-On this screen, select the blueprint for the lambda function.
+On this screen, select the blueprint for your lambda function.

 This will take you to the trigger settings screen